-During the three months ended March 31, 2024, we continued to perform under our exclusive global collaboration and license agreement (the "Collaboration Agreement") with Jazz Pharmaceuticals Ireland Limited ("Jazz"), pursuant to which we recognize revenue utilizing the cost-to-cost input method, which best depicts the research and development services performed for the customer.
-As a result, we recognize revenue from the transaction price over time as research and development services are performed.
+During the six months ended June 30, 2024, we continued to perform under our exclusive global collaboration and license agreement (the "Collaboration Agreement") with Jazz Pharmaceuticals Ireland Limited ("Jazz"), pursuant to which we recognized revenue utilizing the cost-to-cost input method, which best depicts the research and development services performed for the customer.
+Revenue from the transaction price was recognized over time as research and development services were performed.
+In June 2024, we executed a transfer agreement (the "Transfer Agreement") to assign our rights in a development agreement with a contract manufacturer of our interferon alpha INDUKINE molecule JZP898 to Jazz.
+The execution of this Transfer Agreement was the last material performance obligation required of us under the Collaboration Agreement.
+As of the execution of the Transfer Agreement, we no longer have any material performance obligations under the Collaboration Agreement.
+As a result, during the three months ended June 30, 2024, all remaining deferred revenue related to the Collaboration Agreement has been recognized.
 The following table summarizes research and development costs incurred and revenue recognized in connection with our performance under the Collaboration Agreement: